Sonseerhay/Sonseerhay/README.md

 - 👋 Hi, I’m @Sonseerhay
-- 👀 I’m interested in data center networking, routing and switching, fortinet network security solutions, and cloud solutions.
+- 👀 I assist with deploying and finding solutions for routing, switching, network security, and automation for enterprise networks.
-- 🌱 I’m currently studying Fortinet Network Security and the CCNP ENCOR exam.
+- 🌱 Currently studying for the CCNP ENCOR and ENAUTO exams
-- 💞️ I’m looking to collaborate on any of the above topics as well as Raspberry Pi projects.
+- 💞️ Looking to collaborate on any of the above topics as well as Raspberry Pi projects.
-- 📫 How to reach me GitHUB or LinkedIn.
+- 📫 Reach me GitHUB or LinkedIn.

 <!---
 Sonseerhay/Sonseerhay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.